 - Soft silicone straw

-- Contoured design makes cups easy to hold for 12 months and above
+- Contoured design makes cups easy to hold

 - Top rack dishwasher safe